 Try to bite back your anger.

 Think rationally.
 In hindsight, while the words I said to my line-cutter were polite, my voice was as cold as the heart of my officemate’s ex-boyfriend.
-Being nice works most of the time—especially if the person doesn’t even know you’re in
+Being nice works most of the time—especially if the person doesn’t even know you’re in queue—but if the singit adamantly insists on being right, stand your ground.
+You can be firm without being crass.

 Look for back up.